 With this new trend of teams extending their own players, most fans of the Washington Nationals have four names at the top of their lists in the following order: Anthony Rendon, Trea Turner, Juan Soto, Victor Robles

 At the top of the list is Anthony Rendon because chronologically speaking his employment contract with the Nationals is set to expire in a little over six months.
 “Tony Two Bags” is the priority — it would seem — but things are never what they seem.
 This process just adds to the mystery of Anthony Michael Rendon who is an enigma.
 He does not crave the limelight so little is known about him except the snippets we get from time to time like the fact that he is married and has a young daughter.
-His favorite sport is basketball, and the Texan just enjoys living life on the down-low with his wife Amanda Rodriguez and their daughter Emma.
+His favorite sport is basketball, and the Texan just enjoys living life on the down-low with his wife Amanda Rodriguez and their daughter Emma as they await the birth of their second child near the end of July.
 For Anthony Rendon, he is so low-key and low maintenance that he is almost the anti-Harper.
 The similarities though as they share super agent Scott Boras is making Nats fans nervous as he could go the way of Harper to another team.

 “I think Anthony wants to be here, I think he wants to be here long-term,” general manager Mike Rizzo said.
 “And we want him here.
 Hopefully there’s a deal that transpires out of goodwill between the two sides.”